MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

 # MailTape's selection

 ## [Curved Light](https://curvedlight.bandcamp.com/) – One Moment in the Sun
 Sarah: **"**Expansive and yet minimal, this track brings a tremendous sense of peace and healing, especially to [Curved Light](https://curvedlight.bandcamp.com/) themself.
-Recorded during tumultuous times, the track served as a space for Curved Light to make their own moment of tranquility.
-The track's evolving arrangements of snyths wash over us like currents of sun rays.
+Recorded during tumultuous times, the track served as a space for Curved Light to craft their own moment of tranquility.
+The track's evolving arrangements of snyths wash over like currents of sun rays.
 The analog synth halfway through must be what plants sound like when they think about growing tall :)**"**

 ## [36 & awakened souls](https://pitp.bandcamp.com/album/the-other-side-of-darkness) – Past Self
 Sarah: **"**Coming off the 2021 album, [The Other Side of Darkness](https://pitp.bandcamp.com/album/the-other-side-of-darkness), this track's vocal texturing reaches into celestial expressions.
 Love the embrace of this ambient soundscape.
 Such subtle calm in this one, as well as the whole album.**"**